Olof Skötkonung: Norwegian-Swedish War

-However, far from keeping his promise Olof married his daughter Ingegerd-Irene to Yaroslav I the Wise instead.
+However, far from keeping his promise Olof married his daughter Ingegerd to Yaroslav I the Wise instead.
 When Olaf of Norway heard about the arrangement he was furious and intent on attacking Olof Skötkonung.
 However, the Geatish jarl Ragnvald Ulfsson, colluding with Olaf II's skald Sigvat Thordarson, managed to avert the impending war.
 Olof's other daughter Astrid stayed with Ragnvald at the time, and it was agreed that she would take Ingegerd's place.
 Unbeknownst to Olof, she traveled to Norway and married Olaf II.
 That happened c.
 1019.
 Olof Skötkonung was highly upset, but soon ran into trouble at home.
 Both the Swedes and Geats were displeased with the self-willed rule of the king.
 The lawspeaker of Västergötland, Emund, traveled to Gamla Uppsala and spoke to Olof's councilors, and a settlement was made.
 Olof agreed to share his power with his son Anund Jacob who was 10 or 12 years at the time.
 Olof was also forced to accept a settlement with Olaf II of Norway at Kungahälla.
 The veracity of Snorri Sturluson's account of Olof Skötkonung, written more than two centuries later, is difficult to assess; however, he quotes several probably genuine scaldic verses which allude to some of the related events.